 The company offers its feature-rich software on a free forever basis, including 24-hour access to its support.

-ClickUp can be integrated with a variety of different software Outlook, Evernote, and Salesforce.
+ClickUp can be integrated with a variety of different software including Outlook, Evernote, and Salesforce.

 Asana Competitors and Alternatives: Final Thoughts